hsc996/Social-Media-API-Webserver/README.md

 ```

 # 6. Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
 ### This should focus on the database design BEFORE coding has begun, eg. during the project planning or design phase.
-(12 POINTS)